Charles W. Baker Airport

 Charles W. Baker Airport (FAA LID: 2M8) is a civil, publicly owned airport.
 It is located four miles (6 km) southwest of the central business district of Millington, a city in Shelby County, Tennessee, United States.
-It is 10 miles (16km) from downtown Memphis.
+It is 10 miles (16 km) from downtown Memphis.
 It is owned and operated by Memphis - Shelby County Airport Authority.
 It also immediately adjacent to Memphis International Raceway.

 History

-The airfield was originally built during World War II as an outlying landing field (OLF) to Naval Air Station Memphis and consisted of eight 1600 foot paved runways arranged in a Star of David pattern.
-Considered surplus at the end of the war, the OLF was released to civilian control in 1946.
-Charles W. Baker Airport opened in 1959, and has also been known in the past as "Shelby County Airport".
+The airfield was originally built during World War II as an outlying landing field (OLF) to Naval Air Station Memphis and consisted of eight 1600-foot (488 meters) paved runways arranged in a Star of David pattern.
+Considered surplus at the war's end, the OLF was released to civilian control in 1946.
+Charles W. Baker Airport opened in 1959 and has also been known as "Shelby County Airport."